Shorzinator/CodeBrief/docs/index.md

 ### ⚙️ Advanced Configuration
 Flexible configuration system via `pyproject.toml` with support for default outputs, global patterns, and project-specific settings.

+### 📋 Clipboard Integration
+Copy output directly to clipboard with `--to-clipboard` or `-c` flag on all commands.
+Cross-platform support with graceful error handling and user feedback.

 ### ✨ Rich CLI Experience
 Beautiful, intuitive command-line interface powered by Typer and Rich with helpful error messages and progress indicators.